vermont42/ProgrammaticLayout/README.md

 Cleaner, no?

 Build and run.
-You now have a table built with PL!
+You now have a `UITableView` built with PL!

 ![Empty Table](images/emptyTable.png "Empty Table Built with Programmatic Layout")